Mwansa1/Climate-Change/README.md

 # greenbook
-*This software retrieves weather information from the Weather API*
+*This software retrieves weather information from the Weather API.*

-GreenBook, a website somewhat like Facebook, is the new social media platform that focuses on sustainability!
+GreenBook is the new social media platform that focuses on sustainability - like Facebook, but green!
-On our application, users can keep track of there sustainable actions and learn more about what they can do.
+On our application, users can keep track of their sustainable lifestyle goals and learn more about what they can do to advocate for our climate.
-With a sense of community, users feel more supported and are more welling to make more sustainable changes.
+With a sense of community, users feel more supported and are more willing to make sustainable changes.

 ## Badges
 ![example workflow](https://github.com/Mwansa1/Climate-Change/actions/workflows/style.yaml/badge.svg)